bbbutterwell/books/_notes/_notes.md

 Move the scene about dropping off Dooley to before they get to the island?

 Does Turtle Norm play a bigger part in Maeve's story later?

+Bard and Barbarian - questionably certifiable heroes

+Fenrii and Bardlii talk about the Short and Long accounts -

+---

+Maeve listening to Evil Woman on repeat

+"You're staying with me all week.
+We're going to make a lot of pies"

+Chap 4:

+Bardlii needs to do something different on his birthday.
+Does he steal something trivial from the Hall?

+Has Bardlii acquired outdoor boots before he left?

+Count the level shifts as Bardlii ascends / descends

+Bardlii has been promoted from the Inner to the Outer arm